mcu-tools/mcuboot/docs/design.md

 As indicated above, the final step of the integrity check is signature verification.
 The boot loader can have one or more public keys embedded in it at build time.
-During signature verification, the boot loader verifies that an image was signed with a private key that corresponds to the embedded keyhash TLV.
+During signature verification, the boot loader verifies that an image was signed with a private key that corresponds to the embedded KEYHASH TLV.

 For information on embedding public keys in the boot loader, as well as